VincentRouvreau/TDA-tutorial/README.md

 structure.

-This [Notebook](Tuto-GUDHI-alpha-complex-visualization.ipynb) shows how to visualize simplicial complexes.
+This [Notebook](Tutos/Tuto-GUDHI-alpha-complex-visualization.ipynb) shows how to visualize simplicial complexes.

-[Notebook: Rips and alpha complexes from pairwise distance](Tuto-GUDHI-simplicial-complexes-from-distance-matrix.ipynb).
+[Notebook: Rips and alpha complexes from pairwise distance](Tutos/Tuto-GUDHI-simplicial-complexes-from-distance-matrix.ipynb).
 It is also possible to define Rips complexes in general metric spaces from a matrix of pairwise distances.
 The definition of the metric on the data is usually given as an input or guided by the application.
 It is